High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Main result

 \begin{rem} While we discussed above the reasons for which the various scalings of Definition~\ref{defn:localizable} were selected, it is interesting to ask what changes in Theorem~\ref{thm:main} should certain of the assumptions of Definition~\ref{defn:localizable} be violated.
 Most of the assumed bounds in the definition of localizability are used to establish tightness and ensure higher order terms in Taylor expansions vanish in the $n\to\infty$ limit.
 In principle the second assumption in item (3) of Definition~\ref{defn:localizable} could be dropped; in that case, the same quantity is still ensured to be $O(\delta^{-3})$ by the other localizability assumptions.
 Then Theorem~\ref{thm:main} would still apply, but the limiting diffusion matrix would be the $n\to\infty$ limit (assuming it exists) of

 as opposed to simply the limit of $\delta J V J^T$. \end{rem}

-The choice of summary statistics to which to apply Theorem~\ref{thm:main} depends both on the quantities one is interested in, and the specifics of the task.
+Generically, the choice of summary statistics to which to apply Theorem~\ref{thm:main} depends both on the quantities one is interested in, and the specifics of the task.
 In our examples, the choices are natural: correlations with ground truth vectors, finite numbers of final layer weights, and $\ell^2$ norms of the parameters.
 In less structured settings, the choice of summary statistics may be more open-ended.
 One could start with a summary statistic of interest, like the projection in a principal subspace of an empirical matrix (a covariance or, as suggested experimentally in e.g.,~\cite{SagunEtAl,PapyanPMLR}, a Hessian), or the population loss itself.
-Then from that statistic, one would determine the other statistics needed to close (or bound)~\eqref{eq:eff-drift}--\eqref{eq:diffusion-matrix} in the $n\to\infty$ limit.
+Then from that statistic, one would determine the other statistics needed to build an asymptotically closed family per Definition~\ref{defn:asympotically-closable}.